 Manually monitoring these critical parameters requires a dedicated human resource to ensure their performance is satisfactory.
 And even just one moment of carelessness can lead to costly human error that directly impacts business.

-A system performance monitoring tool helps mitigate the challenges addressed above.
+System performance monitoring tools like OpManager helps mitigate the challenges addressed above.
 Besides minimizing the resources employed in monitoring your system performance, they also offer the following benefits:

 1. Full network visibility - The visibility offered by a system performance monitoring tool will greatly enhance your ability to adequately understand your network performance.
 You can understand and monitor every connected device and examine its common metrics.
 This visibility helps you to make sure performance-affecting metrics are not hiding in the dark.